 One might ponder the wisdom of the former regime, as they built one bunker for every 11th Albanian, while the country had a severe lack of food and housing.
-The bunkers were never put to the test, they were created for an attack that never came.
+The bunkers were never put to the test, as they were created for an attack that never came.
+Some are used for sheltering animals, some has been converted to restaurants or museums.

 Bunk’Art 1 in Tirana The road leading to Bunk’Art 1.